mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

     No database.yml file found in /Users/work/merb/example_one/config.
     A sample file was created called database.sample.yml for you to copy and edit.

 As you can see, we forgot to set up the database.
-A sample file has kindly been generated for us.
-So create a `database.yml` file a bit like this one (remember to create the database you specify):
+A sample file has helpfully been generated for us.
+Edit this and rename it to database.yml:

     # This is a sample database file for the DataMapper ORM
-    :development:
+    development:
        adapter: mysql
        database: test
        username: root